 Oh, the interview questions hiring managers will throw at us when we are must vulnerable during the interview.
 Things are moving along nicely, then comes this zinger: “Tell me what you least liked about your last job?”

 The question begs you to bare your soul about all that was horrible about your last job, last manager, and last team.
 Because the question begs you to bare your soul about your last job (or your current one), too often people do just that.
-Fail.
+That would be an incorrect approach.

 Tough times happen in every job no matter how much you like doing it.
 This interview question probes to find out your pain points on the job and what you do about them.
 The fact that the question begs for negative answers simply masks the intent: how motivated are you to do the work?